ibm-cloud-docs/CDN/how-to.md

 **Step 3:**

 You *must* provide a path.
-The path *must* start with the CDN path as the prefix, if the CDN was created with a path.
-  For example, if the CDN was created with a path of `/examplePath` the path for the Origin must start with prefix `/examplePath/`.
 You may optionally provide a host header.

    ![Origins add origin](images/add-origin-path.png)